Nonlinear opto-magnetic signature of d-wave altermagnets

 To elucidate the distinct features of the ICME in altermagnets, we consider a $d$-wave altermagnet that has $[ C_2||C_{4z}]$ symmetry, where $C_2$ denotes the spin inversion and $C_{4z}$ is four fold spatial rotation around the $z$-axis~\cite{PhysRevX.12.031042}.
 This symmetry leads to the condition

 where $R$ is the matrix representation of $\pi/2$ rotation about the $z$-axis.
 Note that the $C_{4z}$ operation does not act on the first index since spin and spatial rotations are decoupled.

-Assuming the light is polarized in the $x-y$ plane, then using the constraint Eq.~\eqref{Eq:R}, we find that the diagonal response function satisfies $\chi_{ixx}=-\chi_{iyy}$.
+{We consider a geometry in which the light is incident from the $z$-direction and polarized in the $x-y$ plane [see Fig.~\ref{Fig:fig1}(a)]}, then using the constraint Eq.~\eqref{Eq:R}, we find that the diagonal response function satisfies $\chi_{ixx}=-\chi_{iyy}$.
 The induced magnetization thus takes the form

-where $\phi$ is the angle between the light's polarization vector and the $x$-axis in the $x-y$ plane, as illustrated in Fig.~\ref{Fig:fig1}.
+where $\phi$ is the angle between the light's polarization vector and the $x$-axis in the $x-y$ plane, as illustrated in Fig.~\ref{Fig:fig1}(b).
 Notably, the magnetization exhibits an angular dependence with $\pi$ periodicity and changes sign with varying $\phi$.
-This distinct feature is a direct consequence of the unique symmetry of altermagnets and is absent in both ferromagnets and conventional antiferromagnets.
+This distinct feature is a direct consequence of the unique symmetry of altermagnets and is absent in both ferromagnets and conventional antiferromagnets. {Note that the response function vanishes identically for any rotational symmetry other than the $d$-wave, as enforced by Eq.~\eqref{Eq:R}.
+A nonzero ICME can emerge in other altermagnetic symmetries under off-normal light incidence, as in this setup the light can couple to an effective $d$-wave-like electronic structure~\cite{JJHe2}.}